How To Sell A Condemned House In Plano, Texas

 Step 3.
 Receive a cash offer for it.

-It’s a quick and simple process where both parties benefit.
-You’ll have one less problem, and they would have a house to flip.
+It’s a quick and simple process that benefits both parties.
+You’ll have one less problem, and they’ll have a house to flip.

 Helpful Plano Blog Articles